salaboy/spring-cloud-kubernetes-examples/spring-cloud-k8s-discovery-client/README.md

 ```
 mvn clean package fabric8:deploy -Pkubernetes
 ```

+Notice that the fabric8 plugins doesn't work with Spring Boot 2 (different PATH for the health actuator).
+So you will need to manually change the deployment yaml inside the Kubernetes Dashboard to point from:
+/health to /actuator/health until this issue gets resolved: https://github.com/fabric8io/fabric8-maven-plugin/issues/1206
 When the application has been deployed, you can access its service or endpoint url using this command:
 ```
 minikube service kubernetes-hello-world --url